StackVista/stackstate-docs/setup/agent/agent-proxy.md

 {% tabs %}
 {% tab title="Linux" %}
+To configure a proxy for an Agent running on Linux, add the required environment variables to the StackState Agent systemd service.

-**To add environment variables to the StackState Agent systemd service:**
+**Add environment variables to the StackState Agent systemd service:**

 1. Stop the service:
    ```yaml